bL34cHig0/bL34cHig0/README.md

 - 👯 I’m looking to collaborate on open-source projects
 - ✔️ I'm ISC² [Certified in Cybersecurity](https://www.linkedin.com/feed/update/urn:li:activity:7105641414847270913/)
 - 🥅 Looking for Entry-level roles in Cybersecurity or IT
-- ⚡ Fun fact: I'm an avid Fifa & Call of Duty gamer 🤣
+- ⚡ Fun fact: I'm an avid FiFa & Call of Duty gamer 🤣

 <h2>🧑🏾‍💻 Cybersecurity Projects:</h2>